 - 1).
 Safety goggles must be worn in the laboratory at all times! - 2).
-Required clothing and apparel include: long pants, long sleeves and close toed shoes.
-Even though it is warm outside you must come prepared!
-You will be sent home to change if you do not come in dressed for lab! - 3).
+Required clothing and apparel include: long pants, long sleeves, full socks, and close-toed shoes.
+No skin should be visible except your hands and head.
+Even though it is warm outside, you must come prepared!
+You will be sent home if not dressed properly for lab! - 3).
 Gloves are available for your use and must be worn for all experiments.
-Do not used gloved hands in common areas and in hallways (handles on doors etc) to avoid cross contamination! - 4).
+Do not used gloved hands in common areas and in hallways (handles on doors etc.) to avoid cross contamination. - 4).
 Substances that are volatile, flammable, and/or toxic should be handled in the hood.
 In general, all experiments will be done in the hoods. - 5).
 Know the location of the eye wash, safety showers, extinguishers and exits in the lab. - 6).
 If a chemical spills or an accident happens, alert the TA or instructor. - 7).
 Clean up the common areas on bench tops, near the balances and instruments when you are done. - 8).
-If you get a chemical on your skin, wash with copious amounts of water immediately.
+If you get a chemical on your skin, wash with water immediately and hold for 15 minutes.